sarahwie/sarahwie.github.io/index.md

 My interests within NLP and machine learning are broad, but include machine reading, hierarchical representations of text, temporal modeling, and text generation/summarization.

+### Updates
+- **Spring 2019:** I will be joining the Medical Records team at Google Brain this summer as a research intern.
+- **Summer 2018:** I was an intern at Sutter Health in Walnut Creek, CA working with the Research, Development and Dissemination Team on deep learning models for outcome prediction using text.
+- **Summer 2018:** Attended NAACL in New Orleans.
+- **Spring 2018:** Paper accepted to NAACL 2018 ([Explainable Prediction of Medical Codes from Clinical Text](https://arxiv.org/pdf/1802.05695.pdf))
+- **Spring 2018:** Attended the CRA-W Graduate Cohort Workshop for Women in San Francisco, CA.

 ### Contact me

 swiegreffe6[at]gatech[dot]edu